mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 // Process the `customers` here
 ```

-> Not to mention the validations that you need to write on top (ie: columns nullability, conversions, etc).
+> Not to mention the validations that you need to write on top (i.e.: columns nullability, conversions, etc).

 In ORM, you just have to write the code below.